Family Locket Genealogists – RootsTech 2022

 Genetic Genealogy is a rapidly developing and constantly evolving field.
 DNA match lists are constantly changing as are the tools and methodologies for interpreting DNA evidence.
 For this reason, many other books on genetic genealogy have been obsolete almost immediately off the press.
 Research Like a Pro with DNA is different in that its overall strategies and processes for evidence analysis are evergreen.
 Meanwhile, its discussions of tools, methodologies and strategies may be subject to change as the field evolves; however, for these elements the research Like a Pro podcast series and blog provide a fantastic supplement for continued growth and for staying on top of new developments.

-As you to close the chasm between genetics and genealogy, as you master the strategies and tools for DNA evidence analysis, interpretation and writing, as you refine and prioritize your research process and launch (or even just maintain) your genetic genealogy education, Research Like a Pro with DNA will help you on the journey.
+As you close the chasm between genetics and genealogy, as you master the strategies and tools for DNA evidence analysis, interpretation and writing, as you refine and prioritize your research process and launch (or even just maintain) your genetic genealogy education, Research Like a Pro with DNA will help you on the journey.
 Get ready to Research Like a Pro with DNA.

-Paul Woodbury, MEd, is the DNA team lead at Legacy Tree Genealogists where he has helped to solve hundreds of genetic genealogy cases.
-He also regularly presents webinars, and genealogy conference lectures.
+Paul Woodbury, MEd, AG is the DNA team lead at Legacy Tree Genealogists where he has helped to solve hundreds of genetic genealogy cases.
+He also regularly presents webinars and genealogy conference lectures.
 He currently teaches and coordinates “Introduction to Genetic Genealogy” at the Salt Lake Institute of Genealogy.
 From a young age, Paul Woodbury fell in love with genealogy research.
 To pursue his passion for this field, he studied genetics and family history at Brigham Young University.
-To aid in his desire to share his knowledge with others, he has also received a masters degree in instructional design and educational technology from the University of Utah.
+To aid in his desire to share his knowledge with others, he has also received a master’s degree in instructional design and educational technology from the University of Utah.
 Read more about Paul at the Association of Professional Genealogist’s directory here.
 See Paul’s upcoming and past webinars at Family Tree Webinars here.

-Research Like a Pro with DNA eCourse
+Research Like a Pro with DNA eCourse – Coupon for $36 off